noahehall/theBookOfNoah/gcp/readme.md

 ### Cloud Storage
-  - for object storage, each object is given a URL
+  - unified object storage allowing you to serve, analyze and archive data/objects/blobs
+  - built for availability, durability, scalability, and consistency
   - full managed scalable service
     - no need to provision capacity ahead of time
     - data encrypt at rest and in transit
   - online and offline import services
+  - objects
+    - has metadata but is treated as just bytes with no structure
+      - the only key is the object name
-  - Object versioning:
+    - versioning:
       - history of all changes to an object
       - can list objects, restore objects to an older state, or permanently delete versions
+    - accessed via HTTP
+      - includes ranged gets to retrieve portions of data
   - NOT FOR
     - file storage
     - block storage
   - petabytes of data, maximum unit size of 5 terabytes per object
   - Use cases
+    - images, videos, objects and blobs, any unstructured data, static website hosting, backups
+      - includes end-user uploaded content
-    - binary large object storage
+    - for structured/unstructured binary and immutable large object storage
+      - each object is given a URL
       - objects are organized in buckets, in geographic locations
-    - objects are immutable
-    - for structured and unstructured binary or object data
     - immutable blobs larger than 10 megabytes e.g. images/movies
-    - backups
   - Permissions
     - IAM roles: project -> bucket -> object
     - ACL: access control Lists